ImJaeSung/KB_AIchallenge/README.md

 ```
 python main.py --gpt_ver <gpt_ver> --question <question>
 ```
-- If you want to use it on the web, contact (@SongJSeop)
+- If you want to use it on the web, contact @SongJSeop.

 ## Directory and codes